dArkjON/Bitcore-BTX-RPC-Installer/README.md

 ./btxdocker.sh
 ```

-For details have a look to Bitcore-BTX-RPC-Installer/BUILD_README.md and Bitcore-BTX-RPC-Installer/RUN_README.md
+### For more details to docker related stuff have a look at:
+* Bitcore-BTX-RPC-Installer/BUILD_README.md
+* Bitcore-BTX-RPC-Installer/RUN_README.md

 ## Useful Stuff